Ansh-Arora-0512/BrainFunctional/README.md

 Our new function will calculate the triple of the values returned by our doubling function, so together they will return a given argument multiplied by 6.

-_The total number of parameters given to the decorated function = the number of parameters accepted by the decorated function - the number of values the decorated function returns + the number parameters for the decorator._
+_The total number of parameters given to the decorated function = the number of parameters accepted by the original function - the number of values the original function returns + the number parameters for the decorator._

 I will now translate the [geeksforgeeks python decorators example](https://www.geeksforgeeks.org/decorators-in-python/) using BrainFunctional instead.